chuckapotamus/HackberryPiCM5-sleep/README.md

 Clone this repo then run the make_uconsole-sleep_package.sh script.
 If it completed successfully it should spit out a uconsole-sleep.deb file in the same directory.
 You can install this with:
-  sudo dpkg -i uconsole-sleep.deb
+-  $ sudo dpkg -i uconsole-sleep.deb

-If you run into issues or just want to remove this package run: sudo dpkg -r uconsole-sleep
+If you run into issues or just want to remove this package run:
+- $ sudo dpkg -r uconsole-sleep

+The configuration file is located at
+- /etc/uconsole-sleep/config

+After editing reload the daemons with
+- $ sudo systemctl restart sleep-remap-powerkey.service
+- $ sudo systemctl restart sleep-power-control.service

 ######